openstack/charm-guide/doc/source/coding-guidelines.rst

         import a.something.config

 This also relies on this being the _first_ time that module has been imported.
-Otherwise, the module is already cached and config can’t be mocked out.
+Otherwise, the module is already cached and config can't be mocked out.

 Compare this with the good example.